Rust-Proof/rustproof/README.md

 ## License

-Rustproof is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Rustproof is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE][1], [LICENSE-MIT][2], and [COPYRIGHT][3] for details.